NilsLoewe/canvas-collaborator/README.md

 - A user is recongnized by a cookie.
 A user can store his name and his email to show his identity to his collaborateurs

 That's it for now ;)

+##Database setup

+The canvas collaborator is configured to use postgresql as databsee as default.
+In that way, you can directly deploy to heroku for a test installation.
+Of course, any other database can be used.

+    sudo -u postgres createdb canvas_development
+    sudo -u postgres createdb canvas_test
+    sudo -u postgres createdb canvas_production
+    sudo -u postgres createuser canvas -P

+    rake db:create
+    rake db:migrate